kdp-group/shortnhat/README.md

 ## Create New Pages
 To create a new page, navigate in your code editor to: src/html.
 To make it easier to get the correct HTML in place, clone an existing page.
 Rename the newly-created file to whatever URL you require.
 And that's it.
 You are now free to open the new page with your code editor, make your changes, and then save the file.
 Quit Webpack devserver and restart it for the page to show up.

+## Join Our Community

+Be the first to know about new arrivals, exclusive offers, and style tips.
+Sign up for our newsletter today and receive 10% off your first order!

+## Quality Guarantee

+At Short and Hat, we stand behind the quality of our products.
+If you're not completely satisfied with your purchase, we offer a 30-day return policy.
+Our customer service team is always ready to assist you with any questions or concerns.

+## Sustainability

+We're committed to sustainable fashion practices.
+Our products are made with eco-friendly materials and ethical manufacturing processes.
+Join us in making a positive impact on the environment while looking your best.

 ## Bootstrap Documentation
 Bootstrap already has a comprehensive documentation site that will guide you in setting up and using all default Bootstrap features.
 Bootstrap 5 is fully integrated to our template's source code.
 Please refer to Bootstrap's doc site first for any default Bootstrap features: [Visit Bootstrap's Doc Site](https://getbootstrap.com/docs/5.0/getting-started/introduction/)